nathabonfim59/py-extract-links/README.md

 ```

 # License
-MIT - Basically, you can do whatever you want with it and I'm now responsable for anything you do with it ;)
+MIT - Basically, you can do whatever you want with it, and I'm not responsible for anything you do with it ;)
-See the details in the LICENSE file
+See the details in the LICENSE file.